fisikusari/rule_guide/README.md

 4. repositoryName
 5. commitName

 To get status of the uploaded file check your email or slack chat where you can find ciUploadId.
-By using this code and send get reuquest on (http://localhost:8080/get-status) you will be notified for the status of the file that you have uploaded.
+By using this ID you can get the status of your dependencie.
+Use (http://localhost:8080/get-status) route to get the status.
+Request metho is Get and the required fields are:

+1. email,
+2. password
+3. ciUploadId

 Note: to get login access you should have an account on (https://debricked.com/).